aldld/ericbannatyne.ca/posts/hakyll-is-fun.md

 date: 2016-05-10
 ---

-Now that the semester is over, and I can finally take a break from the constant barrage of coding assignments and problems sets that any CS student knows all too well, I decided that I'd take a bit of time to update and add more content to my personal website.
+Now that the semester is over, and I can take a break from the constant barrage of coding assignments and problems sets that any CS student knows all too well, I decided that I'd take a bit of time to update and add more content to my personal website.
 I figured that it'd be nice to have some place where I could write things and put them online once in a while, so a blog seemed